clydbenida/dragonessa/README.md

 # Dragonessa
 Dragonessa Online Shop

-to simply start type `npm install` to install all the npm packages
+To start, type `npm install` to install all the npm packages.
+Notify me if any error occurs. 😁